- Forecasting is a strategic effort that accounts for many factors in an attempt to paint a picture of the future

 You can bolster sales data with your own research.
 Surveying customers is a great way to gather info and flesh out your marketing personas at once.

-The analytics in your eCommerce platform CRM or order management software allow you to compile sales data such as:
+The analytics in your eCommerce platform CRM or order management software allows you to compile sales data such as:

 - SKUs sold